hillerlab/REforge/README.md

 ```
 --no_ancestral_filter
 Turn of ancestral score filtering
+--no_branch_filter
+Turn of branch score filtering
 --no_fixed_TP
 Do not fix transition probabilites while computing branch scores
 --filter_branch_threshold <x>
-Filter branches if start and end node are below <x>
+Threshold for branch filter; By default branches are filtered if start and end node score are below 0
---filter_branches <file>
-Like --filter_branch_threshold but with motif specific branch thresholds from <file>
 --filter_GC_change <x>
 Filter branches with a GC content change above <x>
 --filter_length_change <x>